morrownr/88x2bu/README.md

 ```
 Step 8: Run the installation script and reboot: (select the option for the OS you are using)

-Option for Ubuntu or Linux Mint:
+Option for LMDE, Linux Mint or Ubuntu:

 Run installation script and reboot:
 ```
 $ sudo ./install-driver.sh
 $ sudo reboot
 ```
-Note: The installation for Ubuntu or Linux Mint is complete
+Note: The installation for LMDE, Linux Mint or Ubuntu complete

 Option for Raspberry Pi OS: (select either the second or third option but not both)